chredeur/goldenhudv3/README.md

 Frequently Asked Questions:

-- The addon looks a lot like Rust's HUD, why?

-Simply because our addon is inspired by some addons on the market and features of Rust's HUD.

 - Can I change the layout of the bars?

 No, but you can choose which ones to display.